-Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 111 Local Corequisites: None general education course in Social/Behavioral Sciences.
-This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.
-This is a Universal General Education Transfer Component (UGETC) course
+Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 111 completion, students should be able to analyze significant political, socioeconomic, and cultural developments in modern world civilizations.
+College Transfer: This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
+This course has been approved for transfer under the ICAA as a general education course in

-This course introduces world history from the early modern era to the present.
+Local Corequisites: None This course introduces world history from the early modern era to the present.
 Topics include the cultures of Africa, Europe, India, China, Japan, and the Americas.
-Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in modern world civilizations.
-College Transfer: This course has been approved for transfer under the CAA as a
+Upon